sunpaq/BohdiEngine/README.md

     <PodRoot>/BohdiEngine/Assets/models
     <PodRoot>/BohdiEngine/Assets/shaders

-for OpenGL setup and Engine usage, please check the Example of this Pod
+for OpenGL setup and Engine usage, please check the Example of this Pod (Objective-C) there also have a demo written use swift: https://github.com/sunpaq/BohdiEngineDemoSwift

 ## Author